Affiliate links on Android Authority may earn us a commission. Learn more.

 What else should I know about how folding screens work?

 Folding screens can be of the in-folding or out-folding variety.
-On an in-folding display (for example, Galaxy Z Flip 3), the display is hidden inside the device when folded, which helps with durability, but it does tend to create a slight crease on the screen.
-On an out-folding display (like the Huawei Mate XS 2), the display bends around the outside of the device when folded.
+On an in-folding display like the Galaxy Z Flip series, the display is hidden inside the device when folded, which helps with durability, but it does tend to create a slight crease on the screen.
+On an out-folding display (like the HUAWEI Mate XS 2), the display bends around the outside of the device when folded.
 That leaves it exposed to scratches, but it provides a crease-free aspect.

 Not all flexible display devices fold.
 We’ve seen devices with rollable displays that roll up and disappear inside the device’s body.
-Examples include the Oppo X 2021 rollable phone or LG’s crazy OLED R rollable TV.
+Examples include the OPPO X rollable phone or LG’s crazy OLED R rollable TV.

 The display is a key aspect of how folding screens work, but it’s not the only one.
 The hinge may be just as important to the user experience.
 Manufacturers have poured a lot of resources into ensuring that hinges in their foldable products work smoothly and consistently, have the right amount of “snap,” and provide a smooth surface for the display to sit on.